agentkyo/generate_new_csr/README.md

 - Verify that your Python environment is correctly set up and activated.
 - Check for any error messages in the console and address them as needed.

-## Contributing

-Please read [CONTRIBUTING.md](https://github.com/agentkyo/shipay-csr-generator/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-## Authors

-- **Caio Vinicius** - *Initial work* - [YourUsername](https://github.com/agentkyo)

-See also the list of [contributors](https://github.com/agentkyo/shipay-csr-generator/contributors) who participated in this project.

 ---